top of page

 4.2 State & Local Sales Tax

 The U.S. does not have GST/VAT at the federal level.
 However, sales tax applies at the state and local level for most goods and some services.
+Compliance includes:

-• Sales tax collection
+• Sales tax collection.

-• Filing returns (monthly/quarterly/annual)
+• Filing returns (monthly/quarterly/annual).

-• Maintaining exemption documentation
+• Maintaining exemption documentation.

 Rules vary significantly by state.

-Businesses must adhere to company law requirements including:
+Businesses must adhere to company law requirements, including:

-• Annual report filings with state authorities
+• Annual report filings with state authorities.

-• Registered agent maintenance
+• Registered agent maintenance.

-• Corporate governance (minutes, resolutions)
+• Corporate governance (minutes, resolutions).

-• Beneficial ownership reporting (FinCEN BOI from 2024)
+• Beneficial ownership reporting (FinCEN BOI from 2024).

 Employers must comply with:

-• Federal labor laws (DOL)
+• Federal labor laws (DOL).

-• State employment rules
+• State employment rules.

-• Anti-discrimination compliance (EEOC)
+• Anti-discrimination compliance (EEOC).

-• OSHA workplace safety
+• OSHA workplace safety.

-• Workers’ compensation
+• Workers’ compensation.

-• Unemployment insurance
+• Unemployment insurance.

 Retirement plans (e.g., 401(k)) and benefits contributions may apply.
+Some states mandate paid leave and other benefits.

-Depending on the state/local jurisdiction:
+Depending on the state/local jurisdiction, we may need to consider:

-• Business licenses
+• Business licenses.

-• Professional permits
+• Professional permits.

-• Local business taxes
+• Local business taxes.

-• Zoning requirements
+• Zoning requirements.

-• California Franchise Tax
+• California Franchise Tax.

-• New York General Business Registration
+• New York General Business Registration.

 Requirements vary by industry and location.

-• Quarterly estimated taxes
+• Quarterly estimated taxes.

-• Annual corporate tax return
+• Annual corporate tax return.

-• Annual report/state filing
+• Annual report/state filing.

-• Payroll tax filings (monthly/quarterly)
+• Payroll tax filings (monthly/quarterly).

-• Sales tax filings (monthly/quarterly)
+• Sales tax filings (monthly/quarterly).

-• BOI reporting (new entities)
+• BOI reporting (new entities).

 Exact timelines depend on entity type and state.